ctbuckley/DarkerNotes/README.md

 ### Documents can be rendered in real time to offer a preview of what they will look like, or they can saved to a pdf.
 # ![Darker Notes](https://github.com/ctbuckley/DarkerNotes/blob/master/images/preview.png)

 ### Additionally, users can log in to access saved documents or share documents with other users who have an account.
+All documents are automatically saved to the file drawer while the user is logged in.
 # ![Darker Notes](https://github.com/ctbuckley/DarkerNotes/blob/master/images/file_drawer.png)